Baldness, a natural phenomenon often feared, affects millions of people worldwide, both men and women.

 Eating foods rich in vitamins and minerals, especially those containing biotin (vitamin B7), iron, vitamin E, and zinc, can promote hair health.
 Leafy green vegetables, nuts, seeds, fish, and eggs are excellent sources of these nutrients.

-By incorporating these foods and nutrients into your daily diet, you provide your hair with the essential elements it needs to stay strong and healthy, thereby helping to slow down hair loss.
+By incorporating these foods and nutrients into your daily diet, you provide your hair with the essential elements it needs to stay strong and healthy, thus helping to slow down hair loss.

-It is also recommended to consult a nutritionist or a dermatologist for personalized advice and to ensure that you meet the specific needs of your body.
+It is also recommended to consult a nutritionist or dermatologist for personalized advice and to ensure you meet your body's specific needs.

 2. Scalp massage